AppSecExplained/ctf-commandinjection/README.md

 # ctf-commandinjection

-This app is obviously not secure and not suitable for production environments, etc.
+This app is obviously not secure and not suitable for production environments, etc. It demonstrates basic command injection and some weak defenses that can by bypassed.

+Feel free to use this for:
+- understanding basic command injection attacks
+- testing payloads
+- code review practice
+- for CTFs (the endpoints are easy to copy & reuse)

+## Execute 1

+Executes the command

+## Execute 2

+Checks the input for allowed commands and blocks if one is not found.

+## Execute 3

+Checks the input for special characters and blocks based on that.

 ## Setup